aaronshaver/driver-destination-optimizer/README.md

 something like have an Entity base class and inherit from that, but it feels over-engineered.
 I try to follow "Rule of three" when refactoring and there just isn't enough benefit in this case IMO.
-* Stuff like 1.5 for even + vowels suitability should probably be configurable in a settings file, but I wasn't sure the exercise called for that level of customization so I kept it simple
+* Stuff like 1.5 for even + vowels Suitability should probably be configurable in a settings file, but I wasn't sure the exercise called for that level of customization so I kept it simple
 * I tried to use static classes and methods where possible to reduce the amount of `object = Object(); object.doStuff()` repetitive fluff
 * Time complexity would seem to be O(N*M) where N is number of destinations and M is number of drivers.
-I keeping there must be a way to improve on this.
+I keep thinking there must be a way to improve on this.
 Obviously even street name Destinations will tend to be more valuable, but you could just as easily get an odd Destination that just so happened to pair with a Driver with lots of consonants and/or that plus common factors.
-If this were a large scale data set and for some reason realtime speed were of the essence, you could do a kind of statistical sampling of the Desintations and Drivers to get a "good enough" approximiation of best suitability, sorting even Destinations, high vowel counts, and high consonant counts toward the top of the heap.
-I might be missing something obvious.
+If this were a large-scale data set and for some reason realtime speed were of the essence, you could maybe do a statistical sampling of the Destinations and Drivers to get a "good enough" approximiation of best Suitability, sorting even Destinations, high vowel counts, and high consonant counts toward the top of the heap.
+I might be missing something obvious and there could be a clever way to reduce the number of drivers and/or destinations considered.